-Until you are issued uniforms, business casual attire (Khakis or tan dress slacks, conservative brown or black belt, maroon polo shirt (small logos allowed-tucked in) and business casual shoes (athletic shoes not permitted) will be worn to AS Course classes.
-The utilities LLAB uniform for new Cadets will be khaki (no cargo pockets) or tan dress pants, business casual/dress shoes, a black or brown belt, and a Maroon polo shirt (small logos allowed-must be tucked in).
+Until you are issued a uniform, the LLAB uniform for new Cadets will be khaki (no cargo pockets) or tan dress pants, business casual/dress shoes, a black or brown belt, and a Maroon polo shirt (small logos allowed-must be tucked in).
 If the LLAB activity will be outside, you may wear a conservative jacket or coat, hats and gloves for cooler weather.
-The LLAB uniform must be worn for the entire day that LLAB takes place.
-When Service Dress is the uniform of the day (UOD) cadets who have not yet been issued uniforms will wear professional business attire (suit and tie equivalent with appropriate dress shoes)